Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 The MDP has scales of teakwood added (admittedly due for a clean and oil).
 The scales are deliberately different, the one on the private side being thinner and flatter than the public side scale.

-I have seen it suggested that the hilt of the bare model is a little too narrow for “serious” use, which is probably a fair comment.
+I have seen it suggested that the narrow hilt of the bare model, with a finger notch rather than a guard, is not ideal for “serious” use, which is probably a fair comment.

-The MDP easily fits in the thigh pocket of cargo trousers.
+The MDP or tanto easily fits in the thigh pocket of cargo trousers.
 This allowed me to have a useful fixed blade available while camping at a crowded “civilized” site.

 Pec-Knives